Storken/NodeJS-API-JWT-Base/README.md

 ## Authentication
 Authentication is done using JWT and slapping that token onto a cookie which we can read during the whole user session.

+## Database
+Users are stored in an sqlite database in the `/api-sqlite` folder